 During your time in the property, have you carried out a structural alteration, additions or extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?
 No Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-1 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Cairn HA b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes b(ii) Were the replacements the same shape and type as the ones your replaced?
-Yes b(iii) Did the work involve any changes to the window or door openings?
-No b(iiii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed) Replacement a(i) Is there a central heating system in your property?
-Partial (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and bathroom). a(ii) What kind of central heating is there?
-(Example: gas-fired, solid fuel, electric storage heating, gas warm air).
-Storage Heating a(iii) When was your central heating system system or partial heating system installed?
-2009 a(iiii) Do you have a maintenance contract for the central heating system?
-No Please give details of the company with which you have a maintenance contract?
-N/A a(iiiii) When was your maintenance agreement last renewed? please provide month and year N/A Q8: Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes Q9: Issues that may have affected your property a(i) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No is the damage the subject of any outstanding insurance claim?
-N/A b(i) Are you aware of the existence of asbestos in your property No Please give Details?
-N/A
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: N/A b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+No b(ii) Were the replacements the same shape and type as the ones your replaced?
+N/A b(iii) Did the work involve any changes to the window or door openings?
+N/A b(iiii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed) N/A